pranavgawande10/devTinder-web/README.md

 ### 2. 🃏 Dynamic Swipe Interface
 The core discovery mechanic is built to be intuitive and engaging.
 *   Developers are presented in a sleek, card-based layout.
-*   Action buttons (Ignore / Interested) trigger API calls to the backend while simultaneously updating the Redux store to transition to the next profile seamlessly.
+*   Action buttons (Ignore / Interested) trigger API calls to the backend service while simultaneously updating the local Redux store.

 ### 3. 💬 Real-Time Chat UI
 A dedicated chat interface that unlocks only for mutually connected developers.
-*   Utilizes `socket.io-client` to maintain an active connection with the backend.
+*   Utilizes `socket.io-client` to maintain an active WebSocket connection with the backend chat service.
 *   Features optimistic UI updates: messages appear instantly on-screen while transmitting to the server.

 ### 4. ✨ DevSpark AI Integration
-A seamless UI wrapper around the backend's Gemini AI functionality.
+A seamless UI wrapper around the backend's Gemini AI service.
 *   Within the "Edit Profile" section, users can click an "Enhance with AI" button.
-*   The frontend triggers the AI route and injects a beautifully rewritten professional bio and headline directly back into the input fields, ready to be saved.
+*   The frontend triggers the AI route and injects a beautifully rewritten professional bio and headline directly back into the input fields.

 ### 5. 📱 Responsive & Component-Driven Design
 *   Built entirely with **Tailwind CSS**, ensuring that the application looks flawless on mobile devices, tablets, and desktop monitors.
-*   The codebase follows a strict component-driven architecture.
-UI elements like buttons, input fields, navigation bars, and user cards are decoupled and highly reusable.
+*   The codebase follows a strict component-driven architecture, keeping UI elements decoupled and highly reusable.

 ---
 *Built with ❤️ by Pranav Gawande*